 In sharp contrast to the three East African countries, there are only nine OMCs operating in South Africa and three have negligible market impact.
-Indeed, the HHI of 1,700 (refer to Figure A12.1 and Table A12.2) indicates the market, while not overly concentrated, suggests there is the possibility of a "comfortable" cartel given the role played by State enterprises.
+Indeed, the HHI 1,700 (refer to Figure A12.1) indicates the market, while not overly concentrated, suggests there is the possibility of a "comfortable" cartel given the role played State enterprises.

-While the refinery and OMC's logistics margins are set by the Department of Minerals and Energy (DME) they are the result of negotiations with the industry over many years and based on the policy that, (in addition to Black Empowerment rules: a) the country will be self-sufficient in refinery capacity and b) that OMC margins will be based on an (South African) industry average return of 15% as described in Section 5.
+While the refinery and OMC's logistics margins are set by the Department of Minerals and Energy (DME) they are the result of negotiations with the industry over many years and based on the policy that, addition to Black Empowerment rules): a) country will be self-sufficient in refinery capacity and b) that OMC margins will be based on an (South African) industry average return of 15% as described in Section 5.